Shrimp Alfredo Creamy Pasta

 Put your pasta back in the pan and toss it around with tongs.
 Add your shrimp and warm everything gently.
 Taste and add more seasoning if needed.
 Finish with chopped herbs and extra cheese on top.

-Tasty Shrimp Alfredo Pin it
+Tasty Shrimp Alfredo Save it

 Tasty Shrimp Alfredo | kylierecipes.com